ebassi00/ebassi42/minitalk/README.md

 I found it very interesting and introductive to the beautiful world of networking.

-To run the program, just open the terminal in its folder and type make, then you'll have two files (server / client indeed), all you have to do is run the server first, it'll print out its PID, then you can run client with the server's PID and a string.
+To run the program, just open the terminal in its folder and type `make`, then you'll have two files (server / client indeed), all you have to do is run the server first using `./server`, it'll print out its PID, then you can run client with the server's PID and a string -> `./client PID "any string you want to print"`.

 Final grade: 125/100